dylanR33/unity-test-fixture-setup/README.md

 ## Optional Variable Definitions
 UTFS_DEFINES: defines to pass to compiler (do not prefix with -D)

+UTFS_WFLAGS: warning flags to pass to compiler.
+Can also be used for any other desired compiler flags.

 ## Expected Test Directory Structure
 The test directory defined by the variable UTFS_TEST_DIR should have the following